poee/lol/content/collections/pages/about.md

 <br>Doings
 </blockquote>

-Now with half of the answers, and five times the questions.
+Now with half of the answers, and five times the questions
+<br>on which your very Liff depends.
 <br>Our species stands at a critical time in its history.
-<br>We have made it through the beginnings of the information revolution with blinding speed, and are left stunned as we try to face energy demands, social restructuring, threats of fascism, and looming destruction.
+<br>We have made it through the beginnings of the information revolution with blinding speed, and are left stunned as we try to face energy demands, social restructuring, threats of fuschism, and looming destruction.

 <img src="/image/bnyp.png" class="right">
 Disorder is growing in a most visible sense.